Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 When to have tooth extraction during pregnancy?

-Depending on your current dental health, you might need to get your tooth extracted if the condition has become severe.
+Depending on your current dental health, you might need to get your tooth extracted if the condition worsens.

 When you’re experiencing severe pain affecting your daily life, you can’t help but need to get the decayed tooth pulled out.